Satyam-193/AI-Crash-Course/Chapter 4/five components of RL.md

 # Reinforcement Learning

-It is a type of Machine learning used in Artificial Intelligence to train an AI.
+It works on concept of reward system used in Artificial Intelligence to train the models.
 It consists of Five Steps:

 ## Principle 1:
 Input/ Output System